 Salisbury is home to some of Britain's oldest treasures and is well worth a visit

-In the very old days there was Old Sarum, a a fortress on a hill, with a cathedral and castle.
+In the very old days, there was Old Sarum, a fortress on a hill, with a cathedral and castle.
 Church and state feuded for years, and in 1220 Bishop Richard Poore won permission to relocate the cathedral a few miles away, down in the river valley.
-Within a generation, the cathedral was largely complete, and, not surprisingly, the town followed the bustling ecclesiastical community it maintained.
+Within a generation, the cathedral was largely complete, and, not surprisingly, the town followed the bustling ecclesiastical community is maintained.
 The result is the most complete 13th-century cathedral in England and a precinct of medieval streets and alleys.
 Today, Salisbury is a contemporary, friendly provincial city of 40,000, full of good hotels and easy to navigate on foot.

 Getting to Salisbury

-To the southwest of London, and the only cathedral city in Wiltshire, by car Salisbury is a short two hours from the capital (less from the airports), most directly via the M4, the A303 and the A338.
+To the southwest of London, and the only cathedral city in Wiltshire, by car Salisbury, is a short two hours from the capital (less from the airports), most directly via the M4, the A303, and the A338.
 By train, Salisbury is an hour or so from London Waterloo on the Exeter line.
 Salisbury is also midpoint on the major rail line running between Bath and Bristol and Portsmouth Harbour.

 Why visit Salisbury

 Dramatic Salisbury Cathedral has the tallest spire in England, at 404 feet.
 It also has the earliest surviving choir stalls in Britain (1236), and the oldest mechanical working clock in the world (1386).
 The medieval cloisters are the largest in Britain.
 Its Chapter House, built in 1260, displays the best preserved of the four surviving copies of Magna Carta sealed by King John in 1215.